 Since discovering the Kodály Approach I have spent the last 10 years studying, and applying it to my teaching.
 Innovating, trialling and refining with hundreds of students just like yours, and I can't wait to share my expertise with you.

-A passionate advocate of the Kodály Approach to music education, Helen works for the British Kodály Academy as a tutor and member of their Education Planning Board.
-Having attended every BKA residential since 2013 she has been fortunate to study Kodály musicianship with the very best tutors including Esther Hargittai, Lucinda Geoghegan, Dr Árpád Tóth, Bori Szirányi, David Vinden, Dr James Cuskelly and Dr Lászlo Nemes.
+I have also spent most of the last decade working for the British Kodály Academy as a tutor and member of their Education Planning Board.
+I've been so fortunate to study Kodály musicianship and pedagogy with the very best tutors including Esther Hargittai, Lucinda Geoghegan, Dr Árpád Tóth, Bori Szirányi, Dr Michael Bradshaw, David Vinden, Dr James Cuskelly and Dr Lászlo Nemes.

-Helen studied extensively with Dr Gillyanne Kayes to develop her vocal technique and pedagogy, and completed her Associate Diploma in Instrumental and Vocal Teaching with Trinity College London with the support of the Curious Piano Teachers.
+I also studied extensively with Dr Gillyanne Kayes to develop my vocal technique and pedagogy, and completed the Associate Diploma in Instrumental and Vocal Teaching (that'll be the ATCL) with Trinity College London with the support of the Curious Piano Teachers.

 What do people say about Hannah Grant's classes?

 "Brilliant!
 This really had me buzzing."

 "Wonderful music and fantastic activities that made me fall in love with a familiar piece of music all over again."